 Tom Trabin, PhD

-Tom Trabin is the Deputy Director of California Drug Medi-Cal EQRO, and was previously the County Alcohol and Drug Program Administrator for Alameda County.
+Tom Trabin is a Quality Reviewer and was previously the County Alcohol and Drug Program Administrator for Alameda County.
 He is a licensed psychologist in California with a Ph.D. from the University of Minnesota, and provided clinical services in a variety of settings for over 25 years.
 He also earned a master’s degree from Stanford Graduate School of Business, served in several executive positions, and consulted to over 100 organizations.
 Dr. Trabin was instrumental in national initiatives that established standards for electronic health record systems, and others that set performance and outcome measures for behavioral health systems of care.

 Ewurama Shaw-Taylor, PhD